sins051301/to-do-pin/README.md

 ### Environment Variables
 To enable development mode features (tracker overlay, global pin client, etc.), set the environment variable.
 To enable git integration, set the environment variable.
-VITE_GITHUB_URL should be set to your repository URL.
+VITE_GITHUB_URL should be set to your repository URL without `https://api.github.com`.
 VITE_GITHUB_TOKEN should be set to your GitHub personal access token.